kind, curious, and daring kids.

 When are classes?

-Classes are held in six one-hour blocks, Monday through Friday.
+Classes are held in seven one-hour blocks, Monday through Friday.
 Once accepted, register for the blocks that fit your family's schedule.
 Most students take between 4 and 16 class hours per week for the duration of the school year.

 How often do classes meet and for how long?